Dadasiba

 Dadasiba, also Dada Siba, is a village in the Kangra district of Himachal Pradesh, India.
-A Government Industrial Training Institute is based there.
+A government industrial training institute is based there.
 Dadasiba's postal code is 177106 and the people of Dadasiba village use the Pahari language for communication.

 There is a Radha Krishna temple, which was built by Raja Ram Singh of the Sibai (or Sapehiya) clan, known for its murals, dating back about two hundred years to a time when the village was the centre of an independent state.
 One of the palaces of Raja Ram Singh is also situated in this village.

-There is one more temple in this area named the Baba Bharthari temple situated in Gurnwar sub-village of the Dada Siba tehsil.
-It is on the top of a hill in the middle of the forest; the view of Dharamshala from here is beautiful.
+There is one more temples in this area named the Baba Bharthari temple situated in Gurnwar sub-village of the Dada Siba tehsil.
+It is on the top of a hill in the middle of the forest.

-The winter season is moderately cold with an average temperature of 8-14°C but the summer season is quite hot with temperatures touching 42°C.
+The winter season is moderately cold with an average temperature of 8–14 °C but the summer season is quite hot with temperatures touching 42 °C.